 We only have one left at home…Yes, you guessed it.
 The “OURS” one.
 He is a teenager and a joy to parent.
 Our other three are all grown and building lives of their own.
 I think you will enjoy getting to know them all as we walk the blog path together.

-I work full-time in the sports hospitality industry, am a professional vocalist, a wanna be artists, a dog lover and an avid gardener.
+I work full-time in the real estate industry and I am a professional vocalist, a wannabe artist, a dog lover, and an avid gardener.

-I love the Lord with all my heart.
-I fail him every day and he still loves me which makes me love him all the more.
+The Lord is my passion and who I live for.
+Even though I fail him every day, He still loves me which makes me love him all the more.